nicbou/timeline-old/schemas.md

 - `description`: Text description, such as messages sent by a GPS beacon.
 - `mixin:location`

+### activity.motion

+A physical activity

+- `title`: The type of physical activity
+- `duration`: Duration of activity, in minutes

 ## file

 Describes a file on a filesystem.